fbpx

 Then, place your watermark on your photo or document, as you learned in the previous section of this tutorial.
 If you need to change the watermark’s appearance in any way, do so before finishing recording the action.

-Photoshop will save the watermark action in the Actions panel.
-Make sure you only add actions you want to be saved in the recording, as anything you click or add to your project while its recording is saved.
+Photoshop will save the watermark action in the Actions Panel.
+Ensure you only add actions you want to be saved in the recording, as anything you click or add to your project while its recording is saved.

-If you accidentally made a mistake during the recording, you can select any wrong action and then click the bin icon to delete it.
+You can remove that step if you accidentally make a mistake during the recording.
+Click the arrow in the recording layer to see the list of actions under the recording.
+Then, select any wrong action and click the bin icon to delete it.

 Option 3: Create A Watermark Brush Preset

-After adjusting your watermark brush preset settings, you can stamp it on any document or image.
+After adjusting your watermark brush preset settings, stamp it on any document or image.

-A watermark is an essential part of protecting your photos when you post them online.
-To take this one step further, it’s also worthwhile to add copyright info to your images in Photoshop too, which I detail how to do here.
+A watermark is essential to protecting your photos when you post them online.
+To take this one step further, it’s also worthwhile to add copyright info to your images in Photoshop, which I detail how to do here.

 Happy Editing!